Trinity Episcopal Church (Columbus, Ohio)

 Trinity Episcopal Church is a historic church on Capitol Square in Downtown Columbus, Ohio.
-It was built in 1866 and added to the National Register of Historic Places in 1976.
+The church building was constructed in 1866 and added to the National Register of Historic Places in 1976.
+The congregation is part of the Episcopal Diocese of Southern Ohio.

+In 2015, the church reported 349 members; in 2023, it reported 260 members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2023 was $313,057.
+Average Sunday Attendance (ASA) reported in 2024 was 108 persons.
+This was a relative decrease on ASA of 185 in 2015.

 The church features "The Church in the World", a stained glass window featuring Columbus landmarks and installed in 1965.
 Items depicted include a former Columbus flag, Ohio Stadium, the Ohio Statehouse, the LeVeque Tower, John Glenn Columbus International Airport, the Main Library and the statue of Christopher Columbus formerly at City Hall.